V-Shah07/CSVSorter/README.md

 ## Running with command line arguments

-Sorter.exe ```file name``` ```Column name``` ```Order``` ```Type``` After compiling, these are the order of the command line arguments you need to provide:
+Sorter.exe ```file name``` ```Column name``` ```Order``` ```Type```

+After compiling, this is the order of the command line arguments you need to provide:
 * ```file name```
   - The path to your CSV File
   - Example: C:\Users\Bob\Desktop\Employees.csv